AnyDSL/MimIR/docs/cli.md

     * `-VV` corresponds to thorin::Log::Level::Info.
     * `-VVV` corresponds to thorin::Log::Level::Verbose.
     * `-VVVV` corresponds to thorin::Log::Level::Debug.
 This output only exists in a Debug build of Thorin.
 * You can trigger a breakpoint upon construction of a thorin::Def with a specific global id.

     For example, this will trigger a breakpoint if the thorin::Def with [global id](@ref thorin::Def::gid) `4223` is being created:
     ```
     thorin -b 4223 in.thorin
     ```
+* You can also trigger a breakpoint at some other very specific places like when a check for alpha equivalence fails via `--break-on-alpha-unequal`.